StrangeBeeCorp/docs/docs/thehive/configuration/configure-authentication-cassandra-elasticsearch.md

 ### Step 6: Update TheHive configuration

-Now we'll configure TheHive to use the credentials we just created.
+Now you'll configure TheHive to use the credentials you just created.

 1. Open the `application.conf` file using a text editor.